batocera-linux/batocera.linux/batocera-Changelog.md

 - Zedmd upgraded.
 You need firmware zedmd 5.1.5.
 See https://wiki.batocera.org/hardware:diy_zedmd?s[]=dmd#zedmd_configuration.
 - The folder for SegaCD/MegaCD roms is now called `megacd` to keep consistency (like `megadrive` is used, not `genesis`)
 - Removed Future Pinball in favor of Visual Pinball which has been available for some time and runs native on Linux.
+- ScummVM libretro and standalone savegames share the same folders now.
+  If you have saved games from the standalone core, it is recommended to move them from `/userdata/saves/scummvm/saves` to `/userdata/saves/scummvm`
 ### Hardware
 - Add OrangePi 4a board support
 - Add OrangePi 3b board support